Market

 applied them consistently and made judgments

-as to give a true and fair view of the state of affairs
+so as to give a true and fair view of the state

-of the Company at the end of the financial year
+of affairs of the Company at the end of the

-and of the profit of the Company for the period;
+financial year and of the profit of the Company

-records in accordance with the provisions of the
+in accordance with the provisions of the Act,

-for safeguarding the assets of the Company and
+assets of the Company and for preventing and

 d. we have prepared the annual accounts on a